Consulate General of the Philippines, Los Angeles: History

 The Philippine Consulate General in Los Angeles was opened in 1947, initially as an extension office of the Philippine Consulate General in San Francisco.
 It was headed by Dr. Roberto Regala, the first Philippine consul to San Francisco, as titular consul, but administered by his vice-consul in the person of former Congressman Marcelo T. Boncan.
 This extension office founded by Regala and Boncan would later become its own mission in 1955 by executive order of President Ramon Magsaysay, becoming Los Angeles's 17th consulate general.

 In the run-up to the People Power Revolution in 1986, two dozen people stormed the consulate, demanding the resignation of its employees, while marchers also protested outside.
 Two weeks later, the consulate's staff called on President Ferdinand Marcos to resign following the seizure of Camps Aguinaldo and Crame by Defense Minister Juan Ponce Enrile and General Fidel V. Ramos.
 When Marcos was ousted, supporters of his successor, Corazon Aquino, hung a large portrait of her in the consulate's offices, in addition to holding a rally outside.
 It continued to be a place for demonstrations afterward: pro-Marcos demonstrators rallied outside a few months after the People Power Revolution against Aquino's nine-day state visit to the United States.
 The consulate today remains a popular venue for demonstrations relating to issues in the Philippines: in 2016, a demonstration was held against Marcos's burial at the Libingan ng mga Bayani, while two years later, demonstrators protested outside the consulate against the arrest of Senator Antonio Trillanes.

 During the 1989 Philippine coup attempt, a confrontation took place at the consulate between supporters of the Aquino administration and those supportive of the coup.
 Coup supporters also organized a candlelight vigil outside, subsequently leaving the premises after they were shouted out by supporters of the government.

 Chancery

 The chancery of the Philippine Consulate General in Los Angeles was originally located at 355 South Broadway in the city's historic core.
-It later moved from Downtown to the Wilshire corridor in 1967, when it relocated 3075 Wilshire Boulevard, across from Bullocks Wilshire.
+It later moved from Downtown to the Wilshire corridor in 1967, when it relocated to 3075 Wilshire Boulevard, across from Bullocks Wilshire.

 Since then has been based out of different buildings along the corridor, with the consulate moving to its current location on March 2, 2015, relocating from its previous offices located four blocks west at 3600 Wilshire Boulevard.